ARCANEDEV/MissingUrlsRedirector/_docs/3-Usage.md

 ## Creating your own redirector

-By default this package will use the `Arcanedev\MissingUrlsRedirector\RedirectorProviders\ConfigProvider` which will get its redirects from the config file.
+By default this package will use the `Arcanedev\MissingUrlsRedirector\RedirectProviders\ConfigProvider` which will get its redirects from the config file.

 If you want to use another source for your redirects (for example a database/eloquent) you can create your own redirector.